Porkkalam: Release

+The film was released on 14 January 2010 on Pongal alongside Aayirathil Oruvan, Kutty and Naanayam.

 Reception

 The film opened in a few centres across Chennai, Tamil Nadu to an average opening.
-The film which grossed Rs.
+The film grossed Rs.
 5,70,286 in the opening weekend in Chennai and became a failure at the box-office.
-Baradwaj Rangan of The Hindu wrote,"In Porkalam, the first-time director Bandi Saroj Kumar (who’s barely in his mid-twenties, I hear) takes the visual-narrative to a wholly different level, in the sense that this is a film that might actually have worked without dialogue."
+Baradwaj Rangan of The Hindu wrote,"In Porkalam, the first-time director Bandi Saroj Kumar takes the visual-narrative to a wholly different level, in the sense that this is a film that might actually have worked without dialogue."
+Rediff wrote "If only Bandi Saroj Kumar had cut through the slo-mo, added a fitzy villain and reworked half his movie, then Porkkalam would have been brilliant.
+As it is, this battlefield is a dud".
+Behindwoods wrote "To be fair to Bandi Sarojkumar, he seems to have delivered what he intended to.
+But, the problem here is that the semi-slow motion nature of scenes, the surreal feel and ‘desaturated color’ do not make for particularly entertaining viewing.
+But it is possible that a few of the technical aspects used here might be seen more often in Tamil cinema henceforth".